Broncos head coach update: Paton to meet with committee to determine next move

 Moore is the only in-game play-caller among the six candidates from the offensive side of the ball.
 He is only 33 years old and youth and relative inexperience do carry risks.
 But his Cowboys also ranked No. 1 in total yards and points scored in 2022 so his upside may be greater than his risk.

-Mayo impressed the search committee with his strong leadership qualities, intelligence and player relatability.
+Mayo has drawn favorable reviews throughout the league because of his strong leadership qualities, intelligence and player relatability.
 He also carries risks because of his relative inexperience as a coach.

-Gannon has also only been a defensive coordinator for one year, but his energy, football knowledge and leadership qualities have impressed several teams during the interview process, not just the Broncos’ contingent.
+Gannon has also only been a defensive coordinator for one year, but his energy, football knowledge and leadership qualities have impressed several teams during the interview process.

-The Broncos also interviewed offensive coordinators Eric Bieniemy of the Chiefs, the Rams’ Kevin O’Connell and Callahan, Lions’ defensive coordinator Aaron Glenn and Packers’ quarterbacks' coach Luke Getsy.
+The Broncos also interviewed offensive coordinators Eric Bieniemy of the Chiefs, the Rams’ Kevin O’Connell and Callahan, Lions’ defensive coordinator Aaron Glenn and Packers’ quarterbacks' coach Luke Getsy, the candidate who most likely would have to take the biggest leap to head coach.
+Still, no one has been informed they have been eliminated.

+Bieniemy was the 10th and final first-round interview for Paton's group Friday night at a Kansas City hotel.
+The right-hand man of Andy Reid's prolific and creative offense the previous four years and the biggest offensive star during Bill McMartney glory days at Colorado from 1987-90, Bieniemy has now had 11 head coach interviews around the league but is still waiting for a team for his chance at the top job.

 SUGGESTED VIDEOS: Sports